nodeininterviewer/nodein_intern_interview/README.txt

 Typically at the end you can find which points are considered inliers using the Best_model.
 A final pass using all the inliers found is then done to get the best solution possible(Typically done via Least Squares)

 For this problem you are only required to find the best model of a line defined by the equation y=mx+c.
-So your ransac algorithm should spit out the the m and c parts of your line equation.
+So your ransac algorithm should spit out the m and c parts of your line equation.
 The last step improvement via least squares is not needed.

 HINTS:
+- Get the basic line equation parts working first.
+Then worry about the RANSAC portion.
 - 2 points define a line
 - Once you have a calculated line model the error between the line and a point can be calculated using the distance between a line and a point. (https://en.wikipedia.org/wiki/Distance_from_a_point_to_a_line)
 - Recommended error metrics are to either maximise the number of inliers(points below a threshold) or to minimise the sum of all distances between a line and the points